rwth-i6/i6_experiments/common/setups/returnn_common/README.md

   and `returnn_common.nn` itself.
 - When then `ReturnnTrainingJob` job is created, would it copy over the model code or run it directly from `i6_experiments.users...`?
+- How to get from the Sisyphus dataset objects to extern data (`extern_data`)?
+- How is the Sisyphus hash defined?
+  - The net dict (as it used to be) would imply that the model code is executed in the Sisyphus manager.
+    This hash is very fragile.
+    Many changes to `returnn_common.nn` would probably introduce a new hash because many (irrelevant) details of the net dict construction logic are still changing, and it is unlikely that this will ever become stable.
+  - Something more custom.

+The helpers here in this Python package potentially allow to realize all of these variants.